-A large construction company required project management software capable of tracking progress, profit and loss, variations, defects, inventory and land access to assist them in managing the rollout of the National Broadband Network within Australia.
+A large construction company required project management software capable of tracking progress, profit and loss, variations, defects, inventory and land access to assist them in managing the rollout of Australia’s largest every infrastructure project.
 Accessed by both management and in-field contractors, the software needed to be accessible anywhere from office computers to tablets and phones in the field.

-After researching existing off-the-shelf software, Lendlease found that no software completely sufficed all requirements.
+After researching existing off-the-shelf software, the client found that no software completely sufficed all requirements.
 We were engaged to build them the system they required.

 - Custom GIS (Geographic Information System) as off-the-shelf systems could not cater to unique requirements

 - Highly responsive – works equally as well on all devices and screen sizes

 - “Social media style” feed for project activity and photos to keep management informed

 - Ability to create custom forms for staff to fill out for safety requirements, inspections etc

 - Work order creation and tracking

 - Progress, defect and variation tracking